apache/camel-website/content/blog/FOSDEM-2020/index.md

 FOSDEM 2020 is on 1st (from 9:30 to 19:00) and 2nd (from 9:00 to 18:00) of February.

+Camel social event is on Saturday, 1st of February from 20:00

 # Where

-[Université libre de Bruxelles](https://fosdem.org/2020/practical/transportation/), Campus du Solbosch, Avenue Franklin D. Roosevelt 50, 1050 Bruxelles, Belgium.
+FOSDEM is at [Université libre de Bruxelles](https://fosdem.org/2020/practical/transportation/), Campus du Solbosch, Avenue Franklin D. Roosevelt 50, 1050 Bruxelles, Belgium.

+Camel social event is at [À la Mort Subite](https://www.alamortsubite.com/en/), [rue Montagne-aux-Herbes Potagères 7](https://www.openstreetmap.org/node/4480414658)

 # Why